InteragencyEcologicalProgram/e-device/surv123demo.Rmd

 # (PART\*) IEP Survey Demos {-}

-# Yolo Bipass: Survey123 Trial App {#yoldem}
+# Yolo Bypass: Survey123 Trial App {#yoldem}

-An ES staff team from the Yolo Bipass Fish Monitoring Program, led by JT Robinson (DWR), have explored the use of the ESRI Survey 123 forms app for field-based digital entry of fish and water quality monitoring data.
+An ES staff team from the Yolo Bypass Fish Monitoring Program, led by JT Robinson (DWR), have explored the use of the ESRI Survey 123 forms app for field-based digital entry of fish and water quality monitoring data.
 The below screen-shots were extracted JT Robinson's presentation to the e-device sub-team meeting in August of 2022.
 The design of the YBFMP field app has likely changed since this time that this presentation was given since the team was still in development phase of the project.

 The ‘XLSForm spreadsheet’ for the YBFMP app was used to define the more advanced form properties of the data entry form using the XLSForm coding language.